rocksclusters/security-updates/README.md

 Multiple architecture packages resolution
 ------------------------------------------

-It may happen that there is an update for multiple  architectures of RPM and both need to be isntalled.
-The roll downloads both architecutes and makes them available but yum may still produce a dependency resolution error and suggest a work around.
+It may happen that there is an update for multiple architectures of RPM and both need to be installed.
+The roll downloads both architecutes if both are listed as security updates and makes them available but yum will still produce a dependency resolution error and suggest a work around.
 Here is an example of how to deal with firefox dependency nss-softokn-freebl for i686 and x86_64: ::

       yum update --exclude nss-softokn-freebl.i686
-      yum update --setopt=protected_multilib=false

-The first command will install rpm for x86_64 architecture and skip i686 and the second command will fore install i686 version of the same rpm.
+The command above will install rpms for x86_64 architecture and skip i686.
+Verify if you really need to install the i686 rpm.
+If you do, install it with

+      yum --enablerepo=base,updates install  nss-softokn-freebl.i686

+Using ``yum update --setopt=protected_multilib=false`` to intsall updates for both architectures may have an undesired effect of installing i686 and removing x86_64 fro the same verison of RPM.